SteveJustin1963/tec-MINT/SJ Manual Mint V2.md

 -1
 >
 ```
-In summary, setting true to -1 leverages the binary property of two’s complement arithmetic, making certain bitwise operations more straightforward and efficient.
+In summary, setting true to -1 leverages the binary property of two’s complement arithmetic, making certain bit-wise operations more straightforward and efficient.

-In many programming contexts—especially in languages or systems that use two’s complement arithmetic—true is represented as -1 because in binary, -1 corresponds to all bits being set to 1.
-This can simplify bitwise operations.
+In many programming contexts—especially in languages or systems that use two’s complement arithmetic—true is represented as -1 because in binary, -1
+ corresponds to all bits being set to 1.
+This can simplify bit-wise operations.
 Here’s a breakdown:

 - **Two’s Complement Representation:**
   In two’s complement, -1 is represented with all bits set (e.g., 0xFFFFFFFF in a 32‑bit system).
 This “all-ones” pattern is often useful for bit-level manipulation.

-- **Bitwise Operations:**
+- **Bit-wise Operations:**
-  When true is -1 (i.e., all bits are 1), performing bitwise operations like AND, OR, and NOT behaves intuitively.
-For instance, ANDing any value with -1 leaves the original value unchanged, which can simplify logic in certain algorithms.
+  When true is -1 (i.e., all bits are 1), performing bit-wise operations like AND, OR, and NOT behaves intuitively.
+For instance, AND any value with -1 leaves the original value unchanged, which can simplify logic in certain algorithms.

 - **Language and Convention Differences:**
   Not all languages follow this convention.
 In C and C++, for example, the boolean value true is typically defined as 1.
 However, other languages or older systems (such as some variants of BASIC or certain assembly conventions) use -1 for true because of its binary properties.